DoctorDiffusion/ComfyUI-Doctor-Tools/README.md

 ## Nodes

-### Final Frame Selector

-Final Frame Selector takes an image sequence or video and passes through the final frame as an image node.
-This works great for extending video with image-to-video tools like Pyramid-Flow.

-### Reverse Frame Sequence

-Inverse the order of the images in a frame sequence with this node to easily reverse videos.

 ### Prompt Journal

 Take a list of text and output a single row as a string of text.
 Use with a primitive to randomize or have further control.